sharetribe/flex-docs/src/docs/concepts-extended-data/listing-extended-data/index.md

 ---

 Listings can have three types of extended data: public, private, and metadata.
+This article gives an overview of using these different extended data types.

+## Viewing and modifying listing extended data

 Public data and metadata are visible to everyone – in other words, they are available when querying listings through the [public listing endpoints](https://www.sharetribe.com/api-reference/marketplace.html#listings) in Marketplace API.
 Public data and metadata can be used, for instance, to distinguish different types of listings from each other, or to allow